reboot-conseil/agentic-demos/mongodb-memory-langchain/README.md

-# Redis x Langchain memory
+# MongoDB x Langchain memory

-Low-latency reads and writes at the service of a long-term chat conversation history.
+Document databases at the service of a long-term chat conversation history.
 This also respects your privacy since we run Mistral locally using `ollama` 😎.

 ## Prerequisites